FrancineMADOH/fsjnd-project-two/README.md

     }
 }

-* `npm run test` command will  run all the test in developement mode.
+* `npm run jasmine` command will  run all the test in developement mode.
 This will build the project before performing the tests.

+* ``

 ## Credits and specials thanks